Lebanon

 What is happening in Lebanon?

-Many of the problems Lebanon currently faces stem from its recent economic troubles.
-Millions of people are now food insecure, many of whom were once middle class.
-According to the UN, seventy five percent of the Lebanese population live below the poverty line.
+With a complex history, Lebanon is also currently facing issues stemming from its recent economic troubles.
+Millions of people are now food insecure, many of whom were once middle-class.
+According to the UN, 75% of the Lebanese population lives below the poverty line.

 What’s the health situation?

-Lebanon’s health troubles are closely linked with its economic and political situation.
-Problems arise, for instance, due to inequity in healthcare access.
+Previously, Lebanon’s health troubles were closely linked with its economic and political situation.
+Problems arose, for instance, due to inequity in healthcare access.
 There are very different healthcare outcomes for patients depending on whether private healthcare access can be afforded.
 The absence of a clear public health policy also creates difficulties for the population getting access to the healthcare they need.

 Sub Image